 - the loss of a beloved pet

 - giving up something that mattered

 - the diagnosis of a terminal illness

-- the loss of good health due to accident or disability
+- the loss of good health due to an illness, accident or disability

 - miscarriage or infertility

 - having a child with a disability, a terminal illness, a mental illness or a substance abuse problem

 - moving away or separation from family or friends